Never built software before? Start here.

 Want the longer version — what it costs, what a session looks like on screen?
 Read “What is Claude Code?” →

-Your first build session, step by step
+Your first build session, step by step.

-You open the terminal and start Claude Code
+You open the repo in Claude Code

 You give it one instruction